-Farro with Roasted Butternut Squash and Beets takes all the earthy flavors of fall and winter and combines them into an easy side dish.
+Farro Pilaf with Roasted Butternut Squash and Beets takes all the earthy flavors of fall and winter and combines them into an easy side dish.
 Or allow it to chill, add some arugula and a light dressing for a hearty lunch.

 - Farro